 Firstly, we studied the stability of the tensor perturbation and find that its dynamical equation can be written as a supersymmetric Schr\"{o}dinger equation, so it is stable at linear level.
 It was also shown that the tensor zero mode can be localized on the brane if the bulk geometry is asymptotically $AdS_5$.
 This is the same as the case of a single-field brane model.

 Secondly, we presented a systematic covariant approach in field space to deal with the stability problem for the scalar perturbations.
 The covariant quadratic order action and the corresponding first-order perturbed equations were derived.
-But these equations can not be used to analyze the stability of the scalar perturbations.
-Thus, by introducing the orthonormal bases in field space and making the Kaluza-Klein decomposition, we showed that the Kaluza-Klein modes of the scalar perturbations satisfy a set of coupled Schr\"{o}dinger-like equations.
+But these equations cannot be used to analyze the stability of the scalar perturbations.
+Thus, by introducing the orthonormal bases in field space and making the Kaluza--Klein decomposition, we showed that the Kaluza--Klein modes of the scalar perturbations satisfy a set of coupled Schr\"{o}dinger-like equations.
 It was shown that these equations for the scalar perturbations are complete.
-Thus, according to nodal theorem for the coupled Schr\"{o}dinger equations, we can analyze the stability of the scalar perturbations and localization of the scalar zero modes.
-For barane models constructed with superpotential method, it was shown that the scalar perturbations are stable, while the scalar zero modes are normalizable and can be localized on the brane.
-Such localized scalar zero modes will result in an unaccepted fifth force on the brane.
+Thus, according to the nodal theorem for the coupled Schr\"{o}dinger equations, we can analyze the stability of the scalar perturbations and localization of the scalar zero modes.
+For {brane} models constructed with superpotential method, it was shown that the scalar perturbations are stable, while the scalar zero modes are normalizable and can be localized on the brane.
+Such localized scalar zero modes will result in an unacceptable fifth force on the brane.

 Lastly, we applied this approach to the $f(R)$ gravity coupled with one or more scalar fields.
 By introducing an auxiliary field and a conformal transformation, the $f(R)$ theory was changed to the Einstein frame with non-minimally coupled multi-scalar fields.
 This procedure leads to a warped field-space geometry.
 Especially, we tested a particular $f(R)$-brane solution given in Ref.~\cite{LiuZhongZhaoLi2011} and found that the scalar perturbations are stable and there is no normalizable scalar zero mode.
 Besides, it has been shown that the tensor zero mode of the perturbations can be localized on the $f(R)$ brane~\cite{LiuZhongZhaoLi2011}.
 Therefore, we can conclude that the $f(R)$ brane model is stable under the linear tensor and scalar perturbations and the four-dimensional Newtonian potential on the brane can be recovered.